WPP-Public/Potato-ACE/README.md

 5. Run `npm run test` locally to make sure tests pass and that the new tests are detected.

 For an template of a component test file see `/src/pa11y/template/component.test.js`.

+## Artifacts

+Should a Test fail in CI Cypress will take a screenshot of the browser and where the test failed and save it as an artifact in the job.
+To view the artifacts from a failed test go onto the job in the CI view and look at the right side panel which will display links to any artifacts created.